 The College administers a variety of tests, inventories, surveys and profiles.
-The Office of Admissions and Recruitment offers the ACT to be used in the admissions process for students who have applied to Cabarrus College.
 Students are requested to participate in surveys throughout the academic year as part of the College's institutional effectiveness to identify factors that influence graduate and undergraduate academic success and satisfaction.